mfauziii/softbridge.github.io/privacy.md

 ---
 layout: default
-title: Privacy
+title: "Privacy"
 ---
 # Privacy Policy
 Last Updated: NOV 3, 2024

 # Introduction
-Welcome to ** Softbridge Enterprise **.
+Welcome to **Softbridge Enterprise**.
 We are committed to protecting your privacy and ensuring that your personal information is handled in a safe and responsible manner.
 This Privacy Policy outlines how we collect, use, and protect your information when you use our services.

 # Information We Collect
 We may collect the following types of information: